Sign In

 Consignments are to be free from pests, soil, weed seeds and extraneous material.

-Fruit must be treated for Light Brown Apple moth by methyl bromide fumigation.
+Fruit must be treated by methyl bromide fumigation.

 The consignment is subject to inspection by the Canadian Food Inspection Agency upon arrival.